toringe/multi-pass/README.md

 First user initialization
 -------------------------

-The first user has to initialize the password store and some other init stuff.
-So this user has to run:
+The first user has to initialize the password store and do some other first time stuff:

     pass-new-user --init

-The script will pause, then you, or someone with access, will need to add your ssh identity file to the `authorized_keys` file of the user running the git repository, so that you can push changes without having to enter your ssh password.
-When this has been done, the initial user need to press ENTER to continue the installation.
-The next and final step is to enter your own personal password that will be used to get access to the common password-store.
+The script is quite verbose du to all the git action, but errors should be easy to spot.
+To complete the initialization, you should log out and then in again, to make sure the gpg-agent is started properly and that synchronization has been completed.
+If you have disabled the `AUTOSYNC` in `pass.conf`, you'll have to manually run `pass-sync`.

 NB!
 On idle servers, especially virtual ones, it may take considerable time to get enough entropy for the GPG key generation to complete.
-If this is the case, you may want to read the section "[Quick fix to increase entropy][3]" at the end of this document.
+If this is the case, you may want to read the section "[Quick fix to increase entropy][2]" at the end of this document.
 Don't terminate the key generation, just open a new terminal and follow the quick fix steps.

-Before any more users are added, you should populate the password-store with at least one entry.
-A new password can easily be generated:
+Now the store is ready to be populated with new entries:

     pass generate <hostname> <num>

 Where `hostname` obviously is the hostname of the server you want to generate a common password.
-The `num` argument is a integer specifying the length of the password (number of characters).
-Once an entry has been made, sync the password store by executing:
+The `num` argument is an integer specifying the length of the password (number of characters).
+Once an entry has been made, sync the password store by manually running

     pass-sync

 Normal usage
 ------------